notastrocat/jeera/README.md

-# JIRA Auto - Go Application
+# JEERA

 A Go application for interacting with JIRA issues through the REST API.
-This tool allows you to create, retrieve, and update JIRA issues from the command line.
+This tool allows you to create, retrieve, and update JIRA issues from the terminal.

 ## Features